-As numerous posts on the HiMama Childcare and Preschool Blog share, exploration opportunities are critical to optimal development.
+As numerous posts on the HiMama Preschool Blog share, exploration opportunities are critical to optimal development.
 Creativity, problem solving and imagination are high level skills in the brain.
 It is simply essential that these opportunities are provided for all young children.
 It is through focused attention and repeated trial and error experiences that the brain learns and makes strong connections between neurons.

 Play provides the optimal chance to develop these higher level brain skills.
 Activities like doing paper and pencil tasks, screen time or flash cards do not offer the possibility to develop the imagination area of the brain.
 Offering varied activities for play and exploring with real objects, people, and nature gives the brain the ability to pretend and to gain knowledge about how the world works.
 These types of experiences add to developing essential brain connections and contribute to the knowledge needed for the process of creativity and problem solving.

 Additionally, creative ideas occur when the brain is in a relaxed state.
 A lack of stress allows children to open their mind to combine what is already known with new information.
 Young brains are then able to generate new thoughts and ideas.